 Picture above: Anthony Wayne FFA members wearing outfits to represent their interests outside of FFA.

 Marysville FFA Travels to Indianapolis for the 89th annual FFA Convention

-Written by Taci Welch, Marysville FFA Reporter, on November 8th, 2016
+Submitted by Taci Welch, Marysville FFA Reporter, on November 8th, 2016

 Marysville FFA Members traveled to Indianapolis for the 89th Convention and Expo October 19th- 21st.
 States from all over attend this convention, the one thing they all have in common is being dressed in their blue corduroy jackets and wearing them with pride and joy.
 This is the biggest trip of the year that members have the opportunity to go to, with approximately 35 members from Marysville attending.
 Four of those members competed in the Career Development Event, Nursery and Landscaping, at the national level throughout the convention.
 They ended up placing 17th in the nation!
 Members of the team included, Morgan Kessler, Issac Knowles, Ryan Cook, and Grant Kessler.
 Throughout the trip members listened in on many guest speakers such as Diana Nyad a long distance swimmer’s story of never giving up, as well as national officer’s retiring addresses.
 Many members that went can agree that going to National Convention is definitely a life changing experience.

 Marysville FFA Members Take A Night Out On The Town To Learn Proper Etiquette